Cat Litter Safety During Pregnancy: 5 Essential Tips

 Beyond the Litter Box: Other Toxoplasmosis Prevention Tips

-While cat litter is a focus, it’s important to remember that toxoplasmosis can be contracted from other sources too.
+While cat litter is a focus, toxoplasmosis can be contracted from other sources too.

 Food Safety